 Compassionate Family Law Attorneys in Warrenville and Wheaton

 At the Davi Law Group, we provide comprehensive legal help for family law matters pertaining to children, including child support, child custody, visitation, removal, and parentage.
 Our attorneys handle child support issues and concerns for our clients with diligence and seek equitable outcomes for support awards and obligations.
 While there are guidelines to establish the minimum level of support, we will work to obtain an amount that will keep your children living in a manner that is the least disruptive to their lifestyle and well-being.

 The Illinois Marriage and Dissolution of Marriage Act prescribes the handling of child support matters.
 There are several factors used to determine the appropriate amount of child support.
 According to the Act, these factors include:

-- The physical, mental, and emotional needs of the child;
+- The children’s physical, mental, and emotional needs

 Statutory Factors for Net Income Determinations

 According to the statute, net income is the total of all income from all sources, minus the following deductions:

 - Actual State income tax paid;

 - Social Security tax paid (FICA payments);